Windows are an extremely beautiful part of our homes.

 Finally, you’ll want to look at the sash.
 The window sash is the actual window itself (the part you move up and down to open the window).
 There are typically two to a window.
 If there is any rot, window replacement is highly recommended.

 Our biggest advice is to check your windows once or twice a year.
-We recommend checking when spring rolls around; during this time of year, the snow begins to melt and rain becomes more of an issue.
+Window wood rot is more serious than you might think, and we recommend checking when spring rolls around.
+During this time of year, the snow begins to melt and rain becomes more of an issue.
 Fall is also a good time to check.
 Look out for any standing water or buildup of snow on the sill, and don’t be afraid to poke and prod at your window.
 If the wood feels mushy or spongy, you’ve got rot.

-As always, if you have any questions or would like to know more about what Omaha Door & Window has to offer, please don’t hesitate to reach out to us via our website’s Contact Us page.
+As always, if you have any questions or would like to know more about what Omaha Door & Window has to offer, please don’t hesitate to reach out to us via our website’s Contact us page, or get a Free Estimate.
 We’d love to help out!
 We’re also available on Facebook and on Twitter @OmahaDoor.

 photo credit: There’s life in a dead train via photopin (license)